notionparallax/wp2frontEnd/index.md

 </div>

 _Walden Pond_ is a little paper zine that comes once a month in the mail ✉.
 It's full of a selection of the articles you've saved to [Pocket](https://getpocket.com), so you know that you're interested in everything inside.
-Each issue has an hour of reading, the battery will never run out, it's clear in bright sunlight 😎 and has a low-latency pen interface (or pencil) 📝.
+Each issue has over an hour of reading, the battery will never run out, it's clear in bright sunlight 😎 and has a low-latency pen interface (or pencil) 📝.

 <div class="use-case">